nforgeio-actions/notify-build/README.md

     - id: end-timestamp
       uses: nforgeio-actions/timestamp@master

     # Here's the notification step.
-Note how we're ontaining the start/end
+Note how we're obtaining the start/end
     # timestamps from [timestamp] actions surrounding the build step and also
-    # that we're passing the build step's outcome here too.
+    # that we're passing the build step's outcome as well.

     - id: teams-notification
       uses: nforgeio-actions/teams-notify-build@master